 Furthermore from Karyes passes through the european path E4, which starts from Pyrenees mountain in Spain, enters the northern of Greece at Florina and ends at Zakro of Crete.

 Browse into the website of Karyes, get to know the sights of the place, the historical and folkloric elements, as well as the events and activities that take place every year in Karyes by the active local Associations, which provides a traditional and pleasant staying to the residents and visitors of this place.

 The location is inhabited and well known since the ancient times, with references to its residents and the sanctuary of Caryatid Artemis.
 The village is also related to the Caryatids, the young girls of Karyes, which are illustrated in the famous monument in the Erechtheion of Acropolis, as well as in an effigy in a high site of the settlement.

-- The location of "Upper Karyes” has four settlements: “St. Andreas”, “St. Ioannis”, “Vergatsoula” and “Pinigoura”.
+- The location of "Upper Karyes" that has four settlements: St. Andreas, St. Ioannis, Vergatsoula and Pinigoura.

 - The location of "Lower Karyes" has two settlements: Rachi (Ridge) and Koutsomachalas.